abdulmajjed/knew-one/README.md

 ## lab 04 Pair Programming: More extensions to About Me

-- Abdulmajjed was Navigator on: https://github.com/abdulmajjed/aboutme-game/pull/1
+- Abdulmajjed was  Driver on: https://github.com/dana-younis/knew-one/pull/1

-- dana was Driver on:
+- I was Navigator on:  https://github.com/abdulmajjed/aboutme-game/pull/1